lucspt/create-python-starter/src/create_python_starter/templates/python/CONTRIBUTING.md

 channel directly.
 Whenever it is appropriate, we like to share messages with the entire team to ensure everyone is on the same page.

-**Do NOT be scared to ask for help!**
-If you have already tried to answer the question yourself, but did not find an answer, don't hesitate to ask anyone else that you deem fit!
-We are all here to support each other and **WILL NOT** look down upon a request for help.

 ## Find A Bug?

 If you find a bug in the code, mention it to the team.